nfuad041/nfuad041.github.io/_pages/about.md

 I am Nafis Fuad, a PhD candidate in Nuclear and Neutrino Physics at Indiana University Bloomington.
 Before coming here, I earned M.Sc. in Physics from University of Minnesota Duluth and B.Sc. in Naval Architecture from Bangladesh University of Engineering and Technology.
 My research interests are -
 * Neutrino experiments
 * Nuclear experiments
+* Semiconductor based particle detectors
-* Application of Machine Learning methods in Physics
+* Applications of Machine Learning methods in Physics

 #### PhD Candidate
 Indiana University Bloomington [2020-present]\